ameliereymond/thesis_multiling_compos/README.md

 conda activate mscan2
 ```

-During development, dependencies that you care about to `environment.yml`.
+During development, add dependencies that you care about to `environment.yml`.
 Then run:

 ```bash
 conda env update --file environment.yml --prune